 - Mesh ditty bag: for hanging dishes to dry

-- Rain gear: There is always a risk of rain
+- Rain gear: Jacket and pants; there is always a risk of rain

 - Warm jacket